Mariana-Tek/xplor-ios-challenge/SwiftChallenges.md

 let x = d.sort()
 print(x)

-## 4. What will be the value of productBarcode
+## 4. What will be the value of productBarcode?

 enum Barcode {
     case upc(Int, Int, Int, Int)